MOSES * EGYPT * SPAETH

 Recovered Historical Information from Egyptian Myths

-In the years round 1850 the first research results appeared about the contents of the Bible as to possible loans from other cultures, but public exposure of this was done very cautiously.
+In the years around 1850 the first research results appeared about the contents of the Bible as to possible loans from other cultures, but public exposure of this was done very cautiously.
 As late as the beginning of the 20th century even in such a well-informed western European countries, people were punished according to blasphemy laws for openly claiming that the Bible is mainly based on myths.

 Instead, in many present-day works the appearance of this royal cult in the Moses-narrative has been misleadingly designated a "migratory-legend", even after widespread astonishment that the same type of event was also repeated in connection with historical royal sons of other countries.